-There are risks associated with continuing to practice or play after experiencing these symptoms.
-When the heart stops, so does the blood that flows to the brain and other vital organs.
+There are significant risks associated with continuing to practice or play after experiencing these symptoms.
+The symptoms might mean something is wrong and the athlete should be checked before returning to play.
+When the heart stops due to cardiac arrest, so does the blood that flows to the brain and other vital organs.
 Death or permanent brain damage can occur in just a few minutes.
-Most people who have SCA die from it.
+Most people who experience a SCA die from it; survival rates are below 10%.